eindiran/smbus3/README.md

 ## Introduction

-smbus3 is (yet another) pure Python implementation of the [python-smbus](http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/) package.

-It was designed from the ground up with two goals in mind:

-1. It should be a drop-in replacement of smbus.
-The syntax shall be the same.
-2. Use the inherent i2c structs and unions to a greater extent than other pure Python implementations like [pysmbus](https://github.com/bjornt/pysmbus) does.
-By doing so, it will be more feature complete and easier to extend.
+smbus3 is a Python 3 implementation of the SMBus interface for use in Python 3.
+It should be a drop-in replacement of both the original [`smbus` package](https://pypi.org/project/smbus/), the C-FFI [`smbus-cffi` package](https://pypi.org/project/smbus-cffi/) and the pure Python [`smbus2` package](https://pypi.org/project/smbus2/).
+The interfaces will be shared for backwards compatibility with `smbus2`.

 Currently supported features are:

 * Get i2c capabilities (`I2C_FUNCS`)
 * SMBus Packet Error Checking (PEC) support
 * 10bit addressing support
+* Manual control over retries and timeouts
+* Create raw `i2c_msg` messages
 * `read_byte()`
 * `write_byte()`
 * `read_byte_data()`